codio/knowledge/source/instructors/admin/sandboxes.rst

      - mapping
      - Yes
      - Configuration block that defines lifetime behavior, permissions, provisioning engine, and resource parameters.
+   * - ``prime``
+     - mapping
+     - No
+     - Optional pre-warming configuration for **any** sandbox type.
+Supports priming continuously or on scheduled UTC start dates.

 ``settings`` (common)
 ~~~~~~~~~~~~~~~~~~~~~